dubgeis/HederaSustainabilityEcosystem/README.md

 ## Sustainbility Platforms & Marketplaces
 These are the application that you would use to work with them to develop, ‘mint’ and sell your carbon credits following the [IWA Standards](https://hedera.com/blog/hedera-hashgraph-and-application-partners-collaborate-with-the-interwork-alliance-on-sustainability-working-group-key-initiatives).
 We encourage applications committed to sustainability and offsetting on Hedera to submit a pull request and sign up as a deamnd platform below.
 For those who'd like

+### Open Source Projects
+#### [Guardian](https://github.com/hashgraph/guardian) - A project to enable users to create auditable, publicly discoverable, ESG/Sustainability Assets
+- This project's initial contribution was done in close collaboration with Envision Blockchain, Dovu, and others.
+It is based on the IWA Sustainability business working group's [Voluntary Ecological Markets Taskforce](https://github.com/InterWorkAlliance/Sustainability/tree/main/vem) ongoing work.
+- Relevant HIPS for the Guardian include: [HIP - 19](), [HIP - 28](), & [HIP - ___]()

 ### Supply Platforms
 #### [Dovu](https://hedera.com/users/dovu) - Trusted Carbon Offsets Issuance Platform & Marketplace
 - [dovu.earth](https://dovu.earth)